Hnandreas/Supercapacitor-Discharge-Measurements-25-F-50-F-DUT-Sets-/25F/README.md

 ## Dataset Overview

-This dataset (Multi-Manufacturer Set) includes six manufacturers, each represented by three 25 F devices from the same production batch to ensure statistical consistency:
+This dataset (Multi-Manufacturer Set) includes six manufacturers, each represented by three 25 F devices from the same batch to ensure statistical consistency:

 - Eaton
-- Kyocera (KEMET)
+- Kyocera
 - Maxwell
 - Sech
 - Vishay